mengxiao2000/HighlightScholar/README.md

 # HighlightScholar
-A project for highlight main points of social science papers.
+A project for highlighting key points in social science papers using LLM.